kevinheavey/modern-polars/README.md

 # Modern Polars

-The repository for the WIP Modern Polars book.
+The repository for the [Modern Polars](https://kevinheavey.github.io/modern-polars/) book.